 Research Insights: Academic and Non-Academic Outcomes

-Numerous studies underscore the transformative impact of SEL on both academic and non-academic outcomes.
-From improved academic performance and graduation rates to enhanced emotional regulation, the benefits of SEL extend far beyond the confines of the classroom.
-By fostering a positive school climate and nurturing students' socio-emotional competencies, SEL lays the foundation for the development of durable skills and fostering future-ready learners.
+Numerous studies show how transformative SEL is on both academic and non-academic outcomes.
+From improved academic performance and graduation rates to enhanced emotional regulation, the benefits of SEL extend beyond the classroom.
+By fostering a positive school climate and supporting students' socio-emotional competencies, SEL lays the foundation for the development of durable skills and fosters future-ready learners.

 Strategies for Successful SEL Implementation